 Our DoD agreements.
-We have three contracts with the DoD pursuant to which we acquire, manage and sell excess property:
+We have two contracts with the DoD pursuant to which we acquire, manage and sell excess property:

-- · Surplus Contracts.
-In June 2001, we were awarded the Surplus Contract, a competitive-bid exclusive contract under which we acquire, manage and sell all usable DoD surplus personal property turned into the DLA Disposition Services.
+- Surplus Contract.
+In June 2001, we were awarded the original Surplus Contract, a competitive-bid exclusive contract under which we acquire, manage and sell all usable DoD surplus personal property turned into the DLA Disposition Services.
 Surplus property generally consists of items determined by the DoD to be no longer needed, and not claimed for reuse by, any federal agency, such as computers, electronics, office supplies, scientific and medical equipment, aircraft parts, clothing and textiles.
-On November 6, 2008, the DoD extended the original Surplus Contract through December 17, 2008, thus we will receive 39.5% of the net proceeds on property received up until December 17, 2008 through the Contract wind down period, which is substantially complete.
-We responded to a RFP from the DLA Disposition Services regarding a renewal of the Surplus Contract, and we have been awarded the contract.
+On November 6, 2008, the DoD extended the original Surplus Contract through December 17, 2008, thus we recei ved 39.5% of the net proceeds on property received up until December 17, 2008 through the Contract wind down period, which was completed during fiscal year 2010.
+We responded to a RFP from the DLA Disposition Services regarding a renewal of the Surplus Contract, and we were awarded the contract.
 We began operations under the new Surplus Contract on December 18, 2008.
 The new Surplus Contract expires in February 2012, subject to the DoD's right to extend it for two additional one-year terms.
-Revenue from our Surplus Contracts (including buyer premiums) accounted for approximately 31.3% and 29.9% of our total revenue for the three and nine months ended June 30, 2010, respectively.
-The property sold under our Surplus Contracts accounted for approximately 20.9% and 20.8% of our GMV for the three and nine months ended June 30, 2010, respectively. - · Scrap Contract.
+Revenue from our Surplus Contract (including buyer premiums) accounted for approximately 30.6% of our total revenue for the three months ended December 31, 2010.
+The property sold under our Surplus Contract accounted for approximately 19.0% of our GMV for the three months ended December 31, 2010. - Scrap Contract.
 In June 2005, we were awarded a competitive-bid exclusive contract under which we acquire, manage and sell substantially all scrap property of the DoD turned into the DLA Disposition Services.
-Scrap property generally consists of items determined by DoD to have no use beyond their base material content, such as metals, alloys, and building materials.
+Scrap property generally consists of items determined by the DoD to have no use beyond their base material content, such as metals, alloys, and building materials.
 We were required to pay \$5.7 million to the DoD in fiscal 2005 for the right to manage the operations and remarket scrap material in connection with the Scrap Contract.
-The Scrap Contract expires in June 2012, subject to DoD's right to extend it for three additional one-year terms.
-Revenue from our Scrap Contract (including buyer premiums) accounted for approximately 26.0% and 23.9% of our total revenue for the three and nine months ended June 30, 2010, respectively.
-The property sold under our Scrap Contract accounted for approximately 17.3% and 16.6% of our GMV for the three and nine months ended June 30, 2010, respectively.
+The Scrap Contract expires in June 2012, subject to the DoD's right to extend it for three additional one-year terms.
+Revenue from our Scrap Contract (including buyer premiums) accounted for approximately 22.7% of our total revenue for the three months ended December 31, 2010.
+The property sold under our Scrap Contract accounted for approximately 14.1% of our GMV for the three months ended December 31, 2010.